TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Senior Contributing Editor

-Eating and drinking with Lisbon's most passionate epicureans
+Eating and drinking with Lisbon's most passionate foodies.

 Eating and drinking with Lisbon's most passionate epicureans.

-It had been ages since I visited Lisbon, but vivid images of culinary delights, great wines, and super-congenial Lisboetas had always stayed with me.
+It had been ages since I visited Lisbon.
+Yet, vivid images of culinary delights, great wines, and super-congenial Lisboetas had always stayed with me.

-So when I recently revisited the "City of Lights", I made sure to arrange some encounters with terrific local foodies who could introduce me again to the traditional cuisine of the Portuguese capital.
+So when I recently revisited the "City of Lights," I arranged some encounters with terrific local foodies who could introduce me again to the traditional cuisine of the Portuguese capital.

 In Portugal’s cuisine, fish and seafood are undeniably the main staples.

-The country has not only Europe’s highest fish consumption per capita but is also world’s largest consumer of bacalhau (cod), a fish that has been part of the country’s culture for centuries.
+The country has not only Europe's highest fish consumption per capita but is also the world's largest consumer of bacalhau (cod).
+This fish has been part of the country's culture for centuries.
 In the Discovery Age (15th-18th centuries), ships armed with salt cod supplies could travel far, as the pickled fish would not spoil.
-Caught in the faraway North Atlantic, the salt cod could also easier endure the long journey home in an age when the refrigerator had not yet been invented: the dried fish simply needed to be soaked in water once ready for preparation and consumption.
+Caught in the faraway North Atlantic, the salt cod could also easily endure the long journey home in an age when the refrigerator had not yet been invented: the dried fish needed to be soaked in water once ready for preparation and consumption.

 Lisbon has six historic tram lines still in use.